 I really wanted to visit Haji Lane and Tiong Bahru district, famous for its colourful street art, and hipster cafes and independent shops.
 Unfortunately, I run out of time.

 Where to stay in Singapore?

 Singapore is not cheap and the accommodation prices vary from surrounding countries.
 However, it is still possible to find a nice budget place to stay.
 The best and the cheapest hostels are located in the Chinatown.
 It’s a culturally rich district located 15-20 min walk from the Marina Bay.

 On my visit to Singapore, I had an opportunity to stay in the Wink Hostel.
 It’s a budget boutique hostel, that allows you to “indulge in on a budget”.
-They offer sleeping pods in the mixed or female only dorms.
+They offer sleeping pods in the mixed or female-only dorms.
 You get your own space with a curtain and a lamp, where you can rest and close off from the world if you need to.

 The towels are provided and umbrellas are ready to be borrowed.
 This was a lifesaver for me since the weather in Singapore decided to be very unusual and instead of hot and humid it was… rainy and humid 😉

 I really liked the sleeping pod concept.
-It allowed me to quickly catch up on sleep in the peaceful and quiet environment and be ready for my next travels to Indonesia.
+It allowed me to quickly catch up on sleep in a peaceful and quiet environment and be ready for my next travels to Indonesia.
 Want to try it yourself?
 Book your stay here.

 Disclaimer: I was a guest of Wink Hostel, but, as always, all the opinions are my own.

-Useful travel tips for Singapore:
+Useful travel tips for Singapore – Singapore travel guide: